 Assuming that you don’t overeat to offset the number of calories you burn with your dog, owning a dog can help you lose weight!

-For many adults, regular dog walking can help you manage joint pain.
-Walking can help reduce inflammation throughout your body, and it’s very beneficial for your overall health.
+For many adults, regular dog walking can help manage joint pain.

 If you suffer from arthritis or chronic joint pain, owning a dog can keep you active and help reduce the painful symptoms you are experiencing!